thequietlife/phishing-analysis/types scams.md

-## Types of scams found in the wild Feb 2025 - Jun 2024
+## Types of scams found in the wild

 | Date    | Type  |
 | -------- | ------- |